luimoli/RATFM/README.md

 - *folder_name* : set a folder to preserve the trained models, which will be generated under *./model/<folder_name>/*
 - *dataset_name* : which dataset to use (XiAn, ChengDu and TaxiBJ-P1)
 - *city* : which city's road network map should be loaded (xian, cdu, P1)
-- *img_width* : the width of fine-grained traffic flow map
+- *map_width* : the width of fine-grained traffic flow map
-- *img_height* : the height of fine-grained traffic flow map
+- *map_height* : the height of fine-grained traffic flow map
 <!-- - ... -->